Sai25Hajime/Sai25Hajime/README.md

 ### As of Present I am:
 💻 A Final Year Computer Engineering Student | 🧠 Exploring ML, NLP, and AI
-📊 Currently learning: Data Science, Distributed Computing, and more
+📊 Currently learning: Applied Data Science, Web Development, Artificial Intelligence, Machine Learning and Software Engineering to use in my future projects if I get any ideas.
 🎮 A Pokémon GO Trainer | Interested in Pokemon Main Series Games

 ## Portfolio Website